paulo-barbosa2006/paulo-dotfiles/README.md

 Don't you think a system should be visually beautiful but just as fast?
 Simple yet elegant setup based on the BSPWM graphics system.
 This setup aims for visual elegance and fluidity.

+This is mainly for my personal use but if you want to take a try feel free, i will upgrade very often.
+I'm doing this for fun so for now it's pretty similar in comparison of Gh0stzk rice.

 ## 🌿Keys-Map